How often are students hospitalized for mental health concerns?

 Usually.
-Most psychiatric inpatient units will allow a patient to have visitors during specified visiting hours, but it is up to the patient to say if he or she wants to see those visitors.
+Most psychiatric inpatient units will allow a patient to have visitors during specified visiting hours, but it is up to the patient to say if they want to see those visitors.

 Hospitalizations can last anywhere from one or two days to several weeks, but most are less than a week.
 The length of a hospital stay is determined by several factors:

 - Patient’s participation in treatment and insight into their condition

 - Patient’s mental status and improvement since admission

 - Situation into which the patient is being discharged—in other words, whether the patient will have a supportive environment with appropriate outpatient treatment after leaving the hospital.

 Who decides when a patient can leave the hospital?

 The attending psychiatrist in the inpatient unit has the final word on discharges, but the decision is usually made in consultation with the rest of the inpatient team and the patient’s outpatient care providers, including those at MIT Medical.
 A patient is discharged when the hospital staff believes they can live safely in their home environment and can receive the treatment that they need.

 Sometimes a student may no longer require hospitalization but may still need more support than they can get at MIT.
 Or the student may not be quite ready to plunge back into their previous academic and social life on campus.
 In this situation, the student may consider a “leave from MIT for medical reasons,” which will give them more time to recover before resuming their studies.
 See FAQ: Medical leave from MIT.